SushiLab/IMB_Amplicon_Pipeline/README.md

 `dada2` can't deal with sequences that contain the base `N`.
 That is why we remove sequences that contain this base.
 However, sometimes you will have a run where you have one bad cycle and the base at that specific position is set to `N` in all sequences. `dada2` allows to also remove bases from the beginning.
 This is not part of this standard pipeline but the existence of `N` in your data is reported by the `estimate_parameters.py` script.

-`estimate_parameters.py` will output a file called `estimated_parameters.txt` which contains the information mentioned above:
+In the following command, `estimate_parameters.py` will output a file called `estimated_parameters.txt` which contains the information mentioned above:

 ```bash
 python /path/to/the/amplicon_pipeline/code/pipeline/estimate_parameters.py config.yaml 16 > estimated_parameters.txt